manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		$ PS <your-workshop><copy>~\Downloads\wordlist.sh</copy>
 		```

-		The script searches for disallowed words in all labs under each subfolder.
+		The script searches for disallowed words in all labs and files under each subfolder.

 		> **Note**: The PowerShell window brings up git Bash temporarily to display the search result.